We purchase every product we review with our own funds — we never accept anything from product manufacturers.

-As aperture size increases, your depth of field (the sharpness in front of and behind your subject) increases.
+As aperture size increases, your depth of field (the sharpness in front of and behind your subject) decreases.
 Often used for portraits and macro shooting, a wide aperture furnishes better control over your depth of field, allowing you to create interesting effects by playing with focal points.

 A camera’s sensor affects the color depth and rendition of its images.
 Results vary from one digital camera to the next.

 Bigger sensors typically yield better photo quality, but they cost more — and size is not the only factor to consider.
 How the image sensor reproduces color can vary.
 If you have a 16-megapixel camera with a low-quality sensor, your picture suffers (hello, grainy photos).

 Cheap digital cameras often incorporate cheap sensors (such as APSC sensors).
 CCD sensors can vary; high-quality CCD sensors produce superior image quality and better noise control, but low-quality CCD sensors could be terrible for video.
 It's important to remember that file size isn't everything.
 We suggest you study reviews of your sensor and test in different light conditions to see if the camera produces vibrant color and sharp images.

 Shutter speed — the time it takes for your camera’s shutter to click after you press the button — is a crucial consideration.
 A fast shutter speed is key to your success, David says, “Pro-level cameras have an almost immediate response time.
 If a camera’s shutter speed is even a couple of seconds, it could mean you missing the moment.”